ayond/git-workflow/README.md

     git rebase - -continue

-### 3  If  you want to merge your changes to master and push(redo step2 if there are new commits in master)
+### 3  If  you want to merge your changes to master and push

+first redo step2 if there are new commits in master,then:

     git checkout master
     git merge feature-branch  --no-ff (non fast forward way , always generate a merge commit)
     git push